What Is a Pediatric Allergist?

 You can also expect our staff to help your child feel comfortable and safe during the visit.
 This is another part of the training pediatric allergists receive!

 Here at Allergy & Asthma Center, we’d be happy to hear from you for any reason.
 If you believe your child could benefit from seeing an allergist, especially one that understands children as well as our allergists do, then get in touch with us today.
-You can either call us at any one of our 3 locations in Lawrenceville, Atlanta and Conyers, or you can book an appointment with one of our locations online.
+You can either contact us at any one of our 3 locations in Lawrenceville, Atlanta and Conyers, or you can book an appointment with one of our locations online.